 Cats!
 You do it with cat photos.
 Thanks for reading.
 Just kidding…

-One of the most rewarding parts of running a blog is the community that springs up around it.
+One of the most rewarding parts of starting a blog is the community that springs up around it.
 Making your blog more interactive could be one of the best things you do.

 Here at Blog Tyrant I feel so fortunate to be able to read and respond to dozens of comments on each post.
 Those comment threads are regularly more valuable than the articles themselves.